mcm001/WPILibStateSpace/README.md

 ## Compiling

 * Use a Unix (Non-Windows) machine with GCC and Java 11 (or higher) installed
 * Clone this repository and run `./gradlew build publishToMavenLocal`.
-Optionally use the `--max-workers n`, where n is the number of threads to spawn.
-Note that each thread consumes up to 3GB of RAM.
+Optionally use the `--max-workers n` flag, where n is the number of threads to spawn, to prevent your computer from deadlocking as each thread consumes up to 3GB of RAM.